ibm-cloud-docs/vlans/cancel-vlan.md

 1. From the console, click the Menu icon ![menu icon](../../icons/icon_hamburger.svg) and select **Classic Infrastructure**.
 1. Select **Network > IP Management > VLANs**.
 1. Select **Cancel VLAN** from the overflow menu ![overflow icon](/images/overflow.png) of the VLAN that you want to cancel.
-1. Select the appropriate **Cancel** method based how you want to cancel the VLAN.
+1. Select the appropriate **Cancel** method based on when you want to cancel the VLAN.

     Specific information on cancellation options is displayed next to each item.
     {: note}

 1. Select **Confirm** to confirm the cancellation, or select **Close** to cancel the action and keep the VLAN active.

-Alternatively, you can click **Actions > Cancel VLAN** on the VLAN Details page.
+You can alternatively click **Actions > Cancel VLAN** on the **VLAN Details** page.
+{: tip}

 ## What happens next
 {: #cancel-vlan-what-happens-next}

-The VLAN is canceled after you submit a cancellation request.
-VLANs are canceled either immediately, or on the billing anniversary date.
+VLANs are canceled either immediately or on the billing anniversary date.
 If you choose to cancel the VLAN immediately, the VLAN is reclaimed as soon as possible.
-If you select cancellation on the billing anniversary date, the VLAN remains active until the billing anniversary date.
+If you select cancellation on the billing anniversary date, the VLAN remains on your account and active until the billing anniversary date.